What’s the one thing you need to survive in any situation? It’s not food. Not gear. It’s your brain.

 Doomsday can creep up any minute, and there’s no way of telling how it’ll affect your way of life.

 Adapting is how the human body responds to a change in the environment.
-If you fail to adjust to new conditions, this could lead to your untimely demise.
+If you fail to adjust to new conditions, this can lead to your untimely demise.
 And that ain’t good.

 Check out these tips on how to boost your adaptability skills: